DaviDevMod/focus-trap/README.md

 `returnFocus` and `locker` are left `undefined`.
 So the focus will be returned to what was the active element at the time the hook was called, and clicks outside of the trap are allowed (even though all they can do is closing the modal, because they are being catched by the backdrop's event handler).

-There is a group of radio buttons, which requires you to [use arrow keys for interaction](https://www.w3.org/wiki/RadioButton).
+There is a group of radio buttons, which requires to [use arrow keys for interaction](https://www.w3.org/wiki/RadioButton).

 ## Dependencies & Browser Support

 The are no dependencies.

 The browser support is from IE11+.
-See [MutationObserver](https://caniuse.com/mdn-api_mutationobserver) and [Node.contains()](https://caniuse.com/mdn-api_node_contains) for more details.
+See [MutationObserver API](https://caniuse.com/mdn-api_mutationobserver) and [Node.contains()](https://caniuse.com/mdn-api_node_contains) for more details.

 ## Special thanks